giancosta86/Aurora/README.md

         labels = ["testLabel1", "testLabel2"] //Tags following Bintray's conventions
     }

+    /*
-    javaVersion {  //This makes Java 1.8.0_65 or later required to run the application.
-OPTIONAL major = 1  //Default: 0
+    This example makes Java 1.8.0_65 or later required to run the application.
+     OPTIONAL - if missing, Aurora will inject the version of the JVM building the app */
+    javaVersion {
+      major = 1  //Default: 0
       minor = 8 //Default: 0
       build = 0 //Default: 0
       update = 65 //Default: 0
     }

+    /*
+    Execution arguments for both the JVM and the app.
+OPTIONAL (it defaults to empty lists) */
+    runArgs {
+      jvm = ["-ea"] //Arguments for the JVM.
+OPTIONAL (defaults to an empty list)

+      app = ["Alpha", "Beta"] //Arguments for the app.
+OPTIONAL (defaults to an empty list) }
 }
 '''